The debt settlement process and rebuilding your credit can be a tricky task unless you know the rules

 Don’t agree to a debt payoff you can’t handle.
 You may have to make monthly payments into your settlement account for three years or more depending on how much debt you had to start.
 Drop out of the program before your debts are settled and you’ll still have to pay many of the fees along with your debts.

 Debt settlement providers can’t guarantee to reduce your debt with every creditor.
 It’s not often but some creditors may hold out and want paid in full.
 The debt settlement company is only allowed to charge you a fee for the debt that it settles.
 If you have four creditors and the settlement service successfully negotiates with only three, it can only charge you a fee on those three debts.

 If you’re ever in doubt about something the debt service provider says, check with your state Attorney General or the local consumer protection agency.

 Remember that debt forgiveness may be considered taxable income on your federal income taxes for the year.
 Any settlement of debt more than $600 is taxable so you could be looking at a hefty tax bill if you’re settling a large amount.

 CuraDebt has been providing debt settlement services since 2000 along with debt counseling and other services.
 The company is able to provide debt settlement help in 38 states and can negotiate credit card debt, medical bills, business debt, back taxes and some secured debts.
 You generally won’t be able to negotiate lawsuit debt, utility bills, student loans or mortgage debt with debt settlement providers.

 Understanding how the debt settlement process works is one step closer to getting yourself back on track.
-Debt negotiation might not be the best choice but you’re better off keeping your options open and debt settlement providers can help you save money on what you owe.
+Debt negotiation might not be the best choice but you’re better off keeping your options open.
+Check out some of the alternatives to debt settlement like a consolidation loan before talking with a debt settlement company.
+If you are still unable to make payments then debt settlement providers can help save you money and avoid bankruptcy.